paleohayduke/TrafficSimProject/README.md

 TODO:
 -Come up with car objects.
  *in progress  class Auto
+ *needs to calculate distance on the map in longitude and latitude between nodes,
+    *vector representation of velocity is a solution.

 -Implement a graph search.
-Watch this video and the one after it. https://www.youtube.com/watch?v=j1H3jAAGlEA
+https://www.youtube.com/watch?v=j1H3jAAGlEA

 -Collect intersection type data (stopsign, stoplight, speed limit).